beamlit/beamlit-controller/docs/docs/developer-guide/getting-started.md

 ## Code generation

-The operator uses controller-gen to generate the CRD and webhook manifests.
+The controller uses controller-gen to generate the CRD and webhook manifests.
 To generate the manifests, run:

 ```bash
 make generate